Sameness Entices, but Novelty Enchants in Fanfiction Online: Data Methods

 \textbf{Quantifying novelty}.
 Although there are many ways to measure novelty, here we operationalize it in an intuitive, data-driven way.
 As previous studies noted \cite{askin2017makes,de2015game}, it is reasonable to assess a work's novelty in the context of other previously published works.
 Intuitively, a work is less novel if it is similar to many others published beforehand.
-Here we use the centroid, in feature space, of all past works in a fandom as the guide for measuring novelty.
+Here we use the centroid, in feature space, of all past works in a fandom during a certain period as the guide for measuring novelty.
 A work is more novel the further it is from the center.
+(See Supplementary Information for more details about our operationalization of novelty.)